isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-folder-level.md

 1. On the profile page, click on the **Authoring Template** tab.
 1. Click **Edit**.

-    You get the options to add Topic and Map templates by searching from the default location or browsing for it.
+    You get the options to add Topic, Map, and PDF templates by searching from the default location or browsing for it.

     >[!NOTE]
     >
     > By default, all authoring templates are stored in the /content/dam/dita-templates folder.
-The `dita-templates` folder contains `topics` and `maps` sub-folders to store the topic and map templates.
+The `dita-templates` folder contains `topics`, `maps`, and `PDF` sub-folders to store the topic, map, and PDF templates.
 You can add your custom templates \(.dita,.xml, or .ditamapfiles\) in the default template folders.
 Once you add your template in the default folder, you will be able to add them in the global or folder profile.
 For more information about creating custom templates using the Web Editor, see [Create custom authoring template](#id1917D0EG0HJ).

     ![](assets/search-author-temp.png)

-1. Add the required topic and map templates to your profile.
+1. Add the required topic, map, and PDF templates to your profile.

     To add a template, do one of the following: